SuperBo/TMEMotorwayProcessor/README.md

 4. Run the program, do your detections and compare bounding box overlap

 # Credits
 Many thanks to Claudio Caraffi (and others) for creating the TME Motorway Dataset.
-Also the conversion of screen coordinates to world coordinates is mainly copied from the evaluation code they provide.
+Also the conversion of screen coordinates to world coordinates for the ground truth bounding boxes is mainly copied from the evaluation code they provide.